 At this point, you’re no longer required to show proof of a negative COVID-19 test before returning to the United States.

 What are testing requirements for domestic travel during COVID-19?

-At this time, a negative COVID-19 test isn’t required for travel within the U.S. However, if unvaccinated people travel, the CDC recommends they get a test prior to departure and upon return.
+At this time, a negative COVID-19 test isn’t required for travel within the U.S.

 Safety considerations when coming back home after vacation